jaeinjaein/SKKU_Autonomous_Driving_2024/README.md

 | **yolov8m** | **87ms** | **95.13%** | **0** |
 | yolov8l | 130ms | 95.26% | 1 |
 | yolov8x | 220ms | 96.92% | 1 |

+For balance real-time and accuracy performances, **yolov8m** model with FPS greater than 10 and no track invasion was selected.

+### Model Finetuning (For Obstacle Detection)
+TODO

 ---